yegappan/lsp/README.md

 :LspHighlight|Highlight all the matches for the keyword under cursor :LspHighlightClear|Clear all the matches highlighted by :LspHighlight :LspOutline|Show the list of symbols defined in the current file in a separate window.
 :LspFormat|Format the current file using the LSP server.
+The **shiftwidth** and **expandtab** values set for the current buffer are used when format is applied.
 :{range}LspFormat|Format the specified range of lines.
 :LspIncomingCalls|Display the list of symbols calling the current symbol.
 :LspOutgoingCalls|Display the list of symbols called by the current symbol.